Measuring Human Adaptation to AI in Decision Making: Application to Evaluate Changes after AlphaGo: Discussion

+The results from our second study suggest that our measure can assist in cheating detection.
+The year 2020 was fraught with cheating incidents not only in Go, but also in chess: a grandmaster (ranked No. 260 in the world) was caught cheating in a match against another grandmaster (ranked No. 2 in the world)\footnote{https://www.theguardian.com/sport/2020/oct/16/chesss-cheating-crisis-paranoia-has-become-the-culture}; and Chess.com closed more than 500 accounts \textit{per day} for their ``most common form of cheating, using a chess engine for assistance"\footnote{https://www.chess.com/article/view/online-chess-cheating}.
+To detect such cheating, Chess.com has developed a system and caught almost half a million cases in its history, including almost 400 titled players and 42 grandmasters.
+Similar platforms serving chess players or platforms for other games, e.g., poker, may find our measure to be a useful tool or a framework for building a system that guarantees fair play between human players.

-Finally, our measure can shed light on additional ramifications of advance in AI programs in the board game Go.
-Public release of open-source AI-based analysis tools allow human Go players of \textit{all skill levels} to analyze and simulate consequences of any move at any stage of the game.
+\paragraph{Directions for future research} Our measure can shed light on additional ramifications of advance in AI programs in the board game Go.
+Does the gap between human players increase or decrease?
+Public release of AI-based analysis tools allow human Go players of \textit{all skill levels} to analyze and simulate consequences of any move at any stage of the game.
 It is a game changer in how human Go players develop their strategy.
 In the past, high-ranked players got a competitive advantage to study and discuss latest strategies with other high-rated players.
 Now low-rated players can learn from AI programs which are much superior to the best human players.
-But whose game improves more from the access to AI, weaker or stronger players’?
+But who improves more from the access to AI, weaker or stronger players?
 On the one hand, weaker players may learn more from AI and catch up to stronger players at a faster rate than they otherwise would have, reducing the performance gap.
 On the other hand, stronger players may better understand and internalize the baffling yet effective moves by AI algorithm, widening the performance gap.
 Our measure can be used to answer this question whose implication is broader than the context of the board game Go.

-\subsection{Other potential applications of the measure}
+\section{Other potential applications of the measure}

-Our measure can be used in contexts where AI programs generate more effective decisions, but humans remain the final decision maker and are held accountable.
-Technically, the applicability of the measure involves the players' dynamic optimization and Markov process in decision making.
-As long as a setting satisfies these substantive and technical conditions, the measure can be used to answer novel questions about human decision-making in response to AI.
+Our measure can be used in contexts where AI programs generate more effective decisions, but humans remain a final decision maker and are held accountable.
+The key idea of the measure can be used to answer novel questions about human decision making in response to AI.
 Below, we discuss potential applications of the measure.